Your Guide To Bangkok’s Street Food Scene

 Try Michelin-Starred Street Cuisine

 Yes, it’s true — you can eat street food with one Michelin star on plastic chairs under fluorescent lighting in Bangkok, likely one of the most low-brow Michelin star experiences in the world.
 Cheap compared to other Michelin-starred spots but expensive for street food, you can easily drop $30-$50 dining at Raan Jay Fai.
-The stall was started by grandmother Jay Fai 40 years back, who you may spot cooking — she (in)famously wears googles as she preps her stir fry.
-The most famous dishes to try are the drunken noodles with seafood (phad kee mao talay) or the crab omelet (khai jeaw poo), and plan to wait in line for awhile.
+The stall was started by grandmother Jay Fai 40 years back, who you may spot cooking — she (in)famously wears goggles as she preps her stir fry.
+The most famous dishes to try are the drunken noodles with seafood (phad kee mao talay) or the crab omelet (khai jeaw poo), and plan to wait in line for a while.

 Use Common Sense